TOEFL Study Guide

-Keep in mind that you may need to take the test several times to clear it with good scores.
+Remember that you may need to take the test several times to clear it with good scores.
 This is why you should plan to take it two to three months before you need to complete the application that requires your TOEFL scores to be sent.
 Registration for the test opens three to four months before the actual test date.
-Make sure to register well in advance, so that you can reserve a seat and take the test on the date of your choice.
+Make sure to register well in advance so that you can reserve a seat and take the test on the date of your choice.
 Select four institutions that you would like your TOEFL scores to be sent to.
-Keep in mind that you can only change this information until the day before your test, so choose carefully.
+Remember that you can only change this information until the day before your test, so choose carefully.

 On test day

-There are two things that you should remember to bring with you on test day- your Registration Confirmation and your ID.
+You should remember two things to bring with you on test day- your Registration Confirmation and your ID.
 Report at your test center at least 30 minutes before the scheduled start of the test.
 You may want to carry water and snacks for the break time.
-Make sure that your ID is valid and that the name on it exactly matches the name you entered during registration.
+Ensure that your ID is valid and that the name on it exactly matches the name you entered during registration.

 Test Format and Scoring

-To ensure that you can study effectively for the TOEFL test, it is necessary for you to understand how the exam is scored.
-Having a clear picture about the scoring is also important for another reason: there are significant differences between the iBT and PBT versions.
-For the PBT version, the score range is between 310 to 677, whereas for the iBT format it is between 0 and 120.
-The PBT is about an hour shorter than the iBT version and this is another important factor for you to know.
-The entire test can be completed within half a day irrespective of the format that you opt for.
+To ensure that you can study effectively for the TOEFL test, you must understand how the exam is scored.
+Having a clear picture of the scoring is also important because there are significant differences between the iBT and PBT versions.
+For the PBT version, the score range is between 310 to 677, whereas, for the iBT format, it is between 0 and 120.
+The PBT is about an hour shorter than the iBT version, which is another important factor for you to know.
+The entire test can be completed within half a day, irrespective of the format you opt for.
 Take a more detailed look at scoring here.

 iBT Test Format

 Total number of questions: 35 to 56 questions

 Total number of questions: 34 to 51 questions